NickSto/pcr/README.md

 #### Via GitHub webpage

 Click the [releases](https://github.com/galaxyproject/dunovo/releases) tab at the top of this page, and find the latest release.
-Download the zip file (the "Source code (zip)" link), as well as `ET.zip` and `utillib.zip`.
-Extract the first zip file, then unzip the other two into the extracted directory and name those directories `ET` and `utillib`, respectively.
+Download the zip file (the "Source code (zip)" link), as well as `kalign.zip`, `utillib.zip`, and `ET.zip`.
+Extract the first zip file, then unzip the other three into the extracted directory and name those directories `kalign`, `utillib`, and `ET`, respectively.

 In the end, the organization and names of the three directories should look like this:

     dunovo
+    ├─╴kalign
     ├─╴utillib
     └─╴ET